The Real Housewives of New Jersey season 14

 The fourteenth season of The Real Housewives of New Jersey, an American reality television series, was broadcast on Bravo from May 5, 2024.
 It was primarily filmed in New Jersey; its executive producers are Jordana Hochman, Sarah Howell, Mioshi Hill, Lauren Volonakis, Maggie Langtry and Andy Cohen.

 The Real Housewives of New Jersey focuses on the lives of returning cast members Teresa Giudice, Melissa Gorga, Dolores Catania, Margaret Josephs, Jennifer Aydin, Danielle Cabral and Rachel Fuda, with Jackie Goldschneider and Jennifer Fessler serving as Friends of the Housewives.

+This season marked the final appearances of Margaret Josephs, Jennifer Aydin, Danielle Cabral, and Rachel Fuda.

 Production and crew

 Filming for the fourteenth season began in August 2023 and concluded in October 2023.
 Jordana Hochman, Sarah Howell, Mioshi Hill, Lauren Volonakis, Maggie Langtry and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Sirens Media.

 In September 2023, Jennifer Aydin and Danielle Cabral were temporarily suspended from filming due to a physical altercation.

 On June 1, 2024, People Magazine reported that the cast would not film a traditional reunion, as production felt the cast was incapable of having a civilized discussion.